sumesh-singh/visionary-capture/README.md

 # Visionary Capture 📸

 Create and customize stunning screenshots of your code.
-Inspired by tools like Ray.so, Visionary Capture provides a rich set of features to make your code snippets visually appealing for articles, tutorials, social media, and presentations.
+Visionary Capture provides a rich set of features to make your code snippets visually appealing for articles, tutorials, social media, and presentations.

 ![Visionary Capture Screenshot](https://placehold.co/800x450.png)